 What sort of patients do you now work with in private practice?

 In my private practice, I specialise in Cognitive Analytic Therapy, to which I integrate aspects from my research findings as well as creative processes.
 I have successfully treated people with generalised and social anxieties and depression; young men and girls from the age of 16 who have suffered physical or sexual abuse and who may have self-harmed; busy mums and businessmen who often have a tough time as they are stressed in juggling both family and work commitments.

 I provide services for charitable funding organisations such as the Royal Society of Musicians, Help Musicians UK and Equity Charitable Trust who assess financial means of applicants and provide funding so that I can treat performing artists.
 I understand their difficulties because I have been there myself.

 My clients are lovely people, often incredibly caring of others to such a degree that it is to their own detriment.
 To make it in the performing arts means total dedication and focus on one’s goal, therefore putting in lengthy hours similar to an athlete.

-The use of drugs and alcohol is so all pervading now and yet so damaging to motivation, the brain and creativity that quite a lot of the work involves addressing alcohol and substance misuse.
+The use of drugs and alcohol is so all-pervading now and yet so damaging to motivation, the brain and creativity that quite a lot of the work involves addressing alcohol and substance misuse.
 I have also moved back to my first area of specialism in working with people who are in recovery from cancer.
-This was my first area of interest in music therapy too, because I had just recovered from a life-threatening illness after which I had to re-evaluate my lifestyle.
-Recovery for me was at a holistic level of psychological growth and in learning how to connect healthily to my own body, so there is an autobiographical aspect in using my self-development to help others.
+This was my first area of interest in music therapy too because I had just recovered from a life-threatening illness after which I had to re-evaluate my lifestyle.
+Recovery for me was at a holistic level of psychological growth and in learning how to connect healthily to my own body, so there is an autobiographical aspect of using my self-development to help others.